-- Implement a Enterprise Content Management system with strong Business Intelligence. - Move from a applications centric model (current) to a data centric model thereby removing silos of data stores. - Information management for big data.
+- Implement an Enterprise Content Management system with strong Business Intelligence. - Move from an applications-centric model to a data-centric model, thereby removing silos of data stores. - Information management for big data.
 Manage data as a strategic, core asset, with ongoing process and management control for big data analytics. - High-Performance analytics for big data.
-Gain rapid insights from big data and the ability to solve increasingly complex business problems. - · Reduce the overall data footprint.
-Identify duplicate, and unstructured data and delete it.
+Gain rapid insights from big data and the ability to solve increasingly complex business problems. - Reduce the overall data footprint.